Est. 2021 · Modelau Graddfa Gymreig

 If the only kit available for your subject is a poor one, I'll tell you — before you've spent a penny.

-Weathering & finishingLevel of detail and complexity of the finish required.
+Weathering & finish — level of detail and complexity required.

-I build across all scales — from 1/72 right up to the larger kits.
-Whether you're after a compact 1/72 shelf display or an impressive large-scale centrepiece, I can help.
-In my opinion, 1/48 hits the sweet spot for detail and presence — a 1/48 Spitfire has a 9-inch wingspan, substantial enough to display proudly and detailed enough to impress — but the choice is always yours.
+I build everything from 1/72 right up to the larger kits.
+In my opinion, 1/48 hits the sweet spot — a 1/48 Spitfire has a 9-inch wingspan, substantial enough to display proudly and detailed enough to impress.
+But the choice is always yours.
+Just ask and I'll give you an honest steer.

 03